Raythonic/watiba/README.md

 **Join and Wait**

-Once commands are spawned, the caller can wait for _all_ promises, including inner or child promises, to complete.
-Or the caller can wait for just a specific promise to complete.
+Once commands are spawned, the caller can wait for _all_ promises, including inner or child promises, to complete, or the caller can wait for just a specific promise to complete.
 To wait for all _child_ promises including the promise on which you're calling this method, call _join()_.
 It will wait for that promise and all its children.
 To wait for just one specific promise, call _wait()_ on the promise of interest.
 To wait for _all_ promises in the promise tree, call _join()_ on the root promise.

 _join_ and _wait_ can be controlled through parameters.
 Each are iterators paused with a sleep method and will throw